|Workable Solutions||Step-by-step Troubleshooting|

 How to Recover Lost Files with Data Recovery Software

 Although File Explorer keeps opening won't cause data loss usually, other problems or operations on Windows computers pose a threat to data safety.
 Data loss can be caused by accidental deletion, storage device formatting/damage, system crash, virus attack, partition loss, etc. To entirely and quickly recover lost files on Windows 10/8/7, we highly recommend you try EaseUSEaseUS Data Recovery Wizard.
-It enables you to recover permanently deleted files in Windows 10 with ease.
+It enables you to recover deleted files in Windows 10 with ease.

 Download this data recovery tool and start to restore your data now!